Adam-Klein/alklein-alation/README.md

 Successfull connection returns "Holla! we have hit *number* times" (where *number* is the current total of successful connections)
 # Deploying and running the counter

+* Assumptions / requirements:
+  * Access to https://github.com (and I remembered to make the repo public)
+  * Access to https://hub.docker.com (and I remembered to switch the image repo back to public)
+  * Recent version of git installed on host system

 ## Minikube

 * Assumptions / requirements:
   * Up and running minikube instance (see https://kubernetes.io/docs/tutorials/hello-minikube/).
-  * Access to https://github.com (and I remembered to make the repo public)
-  * Access to https://hub.docker.com (and I remembered to switch the image repo back to public)

 * Deploying:
   1. `git clone https://github.com/Adam-Klein/alklein-alation.git`